VirtusLab/tetrisly-react/README.md

 # Tetrisly React

-🧩 Simplify your React applications with Tetrisly!
-Designed for effortless integration, Tetrisly offers user-friendly components that will enhance your projects.
+🧩 Tetrisly offers user-friendly components designed for effortless integration.
 Plus, it's fully compatible with Figma for a seamless design and development experience.

 If you want to know more about Tetrisly, check out our website: [tetrisly.com](https://tetrisly.com/)